-- Work on a Regional Safety Plan started in 2015 primarily with analysis of 2008-2013 crash data in the SKATS area.
-Data from 2014 will be added when made available by ODOT.
-ODOT is in the process of updating their Transportation Safety Action Plan with public review in May 2016, and OTC adoption scheduled for September 2016.
-SKATS staff will review the state plan and determine how the SKATS region can best coordinate the emphasis areas in the TSAP with the needs on the SKATS regional system. - In 2015, ODOT restarted work on the OR 22E Facility Plan (25th Street to Gaffin Road, Marion County) with SKATS providing modeling assistance, safety and census data, and participating as part of the Project Management Team.
-The facility plan is anticipated to be completed in Spring 2017. - ODOT is not expected to do additional planning work on the OR22/OR 51 Interchange Development or the eastern half of the OR 22W Expressway Management Plan until 2017 or later.
+- Discussions about doing a Regional Safety Plan started in 2015 beginning with an analysis of 2008-2013 crash data in the SKATS area.
+(Data from 2014 will be added in early 2017.)
+ODOT updated their Transportation Safety Action Plan in 2016, and the OTC adopted it in September 2016.
+Building on the work of the TSAP, SKATS will begin work with the local jurisdictions on the need and possible directions for a SKATS regional safety plan.
+Staff envisions this will be a multi-year effort.
+In this first year, we will review with the regional jurisdictions and Policy Committee the scope and function of other Regional Safety Plans in Oregon and outside of Oregon and get a clear direction for future work. - ODOT is not expected to do additional planning work on the OR22/OR 51 Interchange Development or the eastern half of the OR 22W Expressway Management Plan until 2018 or later.
 There was some planning work done by ODOT during the 2015-2016 UPWP to decide between several options of backage road sections (included in the Expressway Plan) to construct in the near future with \$8 million that is available in the STIP.
-That work may carry over into the 2016-2017 year.
-See ODOT's project website (http://or22safety.org/page/schedule) that shows additional project design in 2016 and 2017.
-SKATS will keep its TAC and Policy Committee updated as ODOT determines how those funds will be used. - Assist with planning review of local jurisdictional studies that affect the regional transportation system.
-This includes providing assistance to the city of Salem for their State Street Corridor Plan. - SKATS and Salem-Keizer Transit will need to work with FHWA, FTA, ODOT, and the local jurisdictions on understanding and complying with MAP-21 Performance Measures as rules are released, and measures and targets are defined.
+That work may carry over into the 2017-2018 year.
+See ODOT's project website (http://or22safety.org/page/schedule) that shows additional project design in 2017 and 2018.
+SKATS will keep its TAC and Policy Committee updated as ODOT determines how those funds will be used. - Assist with planning review of corridor and area studies that affect the regional transportation system including the Keizer Growth Transportation Impact Study and the Cordon Road Corridor Study, both of which are funded with STBGP-U funds in the SKATS TIP. - Participate with ODOT and DLCD on a "Strategic Assessment" of transportation and land-use indicators, including greenhouse gas emissions, based on currently adopted plans in the SKATS area.